pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Event-sourced aggregate
 =======================

+A persistent object is an object (such as ``dog`` in the example above) that is stored in a database.
+Persistent objects are used in application domain models to record the state of the application.
+Persistent objects used for this purpose are sometimes referred to as 'aggregates'.

-A persistent object that changes through a sequence of decisions corresponds to the notion of an 'aggregate' in the book *Domain-Driven Design*.
+The notion of an 'aggregate' was described in the book *Domain-Driven Design*.
+Aggregates evolve over time according to a sequence of decisions that they make.
-In the book, aggregates are persisted by inserting or updating database records that represent the current state of the object.
+In *Domain-Driven Design*, aggregates are persisted by inserting or updating database records that represent the current state of the object.

 Event sourcing take this a step further, by recording the sequence of decisions